 Account Management Tool #5: PPC BidMax

-Again, maybe you’re a business owner who understands the importance of advertising but doesn’t have the time to fully manage your campaign.
-PPC BidMax is a great tool for automated bidding (especially if you don’t trust Google), but unlike Google’s automated bid strategies, this tool will manage bidding across Yahoo!, Bing etc.
+Again, maybe you’re a business owner who understands the importance of advertising but doesn’t have the time to manage your campaign fully.
+PPC BidMax is an excellent tool for automated bidding (especially if you don’t trust Google), but unlike Google’s automated bid strategies, this tool will manage to bid across Yahoo!, Bing.

 2 PPC Tools for Remarketing/Retargeting

 The buying cycle has become diluted and extended to outrageous proportions, and there’s no sign of that stopping.
-Users take sometimes hundreds of touchpoints before making a purchase.
-For this reason, you want to be sure you’re advertising to users who visited your site, are considering your product, took a certain action, etc. The following tools will help you do just that.
+Users sometimes take hundreds of touchpoints before making a purchase.
+For this reason, you want to be sure you’re advertising to users who visited your site, are considering your product, took a specific action.
+The following tools will help you do just that.

 Remarketing Tool #1: Google Ads Remarketing

 Naturally, one of the tools on this list is Google’s very own remarketing tool.
-It’s as easy as setting it up and watching the data roll in.
+It’s as easy as setting it up and watching the data.